Skip to content

 Profiles beat prefs.
 Most days.

-If you want hard separation between work and personal browsing, use Firefox Profiles.
+If you want hard separation between work and personal browsing — different bookmarks, different extensions, different logins — use Firefox Profiles.
 If you only need cookie separation inside one window, use Multi-Account Containers.
-Other stuff in this release: dependency bumps, some image updates, the usual.